 It seems hard to believe in this day and age of hybridized and genetically modified foods that arrowroot is actually relatively unchanged from its genetic origins about six thousand years ago similar to einkorn.
 Over that period of time, this highly prized, nutrient rich starch has nourished traditional peoples from many parts of the world.
 Few foods can match the historical “roots” of arrowroot flour!

-From the Marantaceae family of plants, this starchy tuber has been cultivated and consumed in the Caribbean, South American, and Philippine regions of the world for thousands of years.
+From the Marantaceae family of plants, this starchy tuber similar to cassava root has been cultivated and consumed in the Caribbean, South American, and Philippine regions of the world for thousands of years.
 Above ground, the arrowroot plant produces a dense foliage which is often used as an animal feed (1).

 This valuable starch, considered one of Mother Nature’s finest carbohydrates, gained the attention of the West in the early 1900s.
 This occurred from greater export importance for the island of Saint Vincent, especially as the sugar industry collapsed.
 Today, Saint Vincent produces only a fraction of the arrowroot it once did, as cheaper alternatives such as cornstarch replaced the more nutritious arrowroot.

 With consumers increasingly seeking alternatives to GMO corn compounded by a rapid rise in wheat and corn allergies, however, arrowroot is making a strong comeback of late.

 Arrowroot Cultivation and Processing

 One of the beauties of arrowroot is found in its cultivation.
 It is still primarily grown by small farms using traditional, often organic methods even if not so certified.
 The arrowroot plant is a perfect fit for such farming.
 It is exceptionally hardy and easy to grow, especially on windswept slopes of Saint Vincent island where it began its journey into the modern world.